aidswidjaja/osu-mac/docs/_build/html/_sources/issues/discord-disc.rst.txt

 As an FYI, it seems that `other people have been having issues too <https://osu.ppy.sh/community/forums/topics/1046150>`_.

+**EDIT (19 October 2020):** `Technocoder pointed out <https://osu.ppy.sh/community/forums/posts/7719711>`_ that the original base fork from 0e4ef622 **uses Linux namespaces, not macOS namespaces.** So in order for Rich Presence to work on Mac, someone needs to create a fork that keeps the 32-bit calls of the original base fork, while changing to Linux namespaces like Techno's fork.

 .. note::

     If you feel that you have something to add - feel free to make a PR on `GitHub <https://github.com/aidswidjaja/osu-mac>`_.